 Ducks end skid with win over Avalanche

-Nathan MacKinnon and Joonas Donskoi scored goals and Pavel Francouz had 22 saves for Colorado.
+Nathan MacKinnon and Joonas Donskoi scored goals, and Pavel Francouz had 22 saves for Colorado.
 The Avalanche lost for the first time in 11 regular-season home games dating back to last season.
-MacKinnon's goal extended his points streak to 11 games to start the season, tops in franchise history dating back to the Quebec Nordiques days.
+MacKinnon's goal extended his points streak to 11 games to start the season, tops in Avalanche history (dating back to 1995-96).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)